-Now it’s your turn.
+Now it’s your turn to challenge your beliefs.
 You can do it!

 What are YOUR limiting beliefs?
 Just write ‘em down – use a notepad or an online document to help you organize your thoughts.
 (This exercise is pointless if you do it ‘in your mind’.)

 STRATEGY 2: DIG DEEPER – FIND THE ROOTS OF YOUR LIMITING BELIEFS.

 So why is it that we don’t ‘attract’ health?

 Because of limiting beliefs – they program us to perform actions that will keep us healthy enough to survive.
 So, we’ll live our lives in ways that, for example, help us have juuuuust enough energy to go through the day.
 But not much more.